microsoft/openpaimarketplace/docs/admin/deploy_v1.4.0_later.md

 1. The marketplace will be deployed to master node in OpenPAI cluster.

-2. User can still deploy marketplaces service without set `cluster.common.market: "true"`, but the pylon will not expose the marketplace uri without this config.
+2. User can still deploy marketplaces service without set `cluster.common.market: "true"`, but the OpenPAI cluster will not expose the marketplace uri without this config.

+## Q&A